 Popular Skills for Crew Leader

-Survey results imply that Crew Leaders deploy a deep pool of skills on the job.
-Most notably, facility with Operations Management, Project Management, and heavy equipment operator are correlated to pay that is significantly above average, leading to increases of 57 percent, 37 percent, and 25 percent, respectively.
+Crew Leaders report using a large range of skills on the job.
+Most notably, facility with Team Management, Operations Management, and Project Management are correlated to pay that is significantly above average, leading to increases of 71 percent, 55 percent, and 31 percent, respectively.
 Those listing Cash Handling as a skill should be prepared for drastically lower pay.
 Oral / Verbal Communication and Cashier also typically command lower compensation.
-It is often found that people who know Customer Service are also skilled in People Management.
+The majority of those who know Customer Service also know People Management.

 Pay by Experience Level for Crew Leader